pavan-kalyan0412/React-mini-projects/Password_generator/passwordGenerator/README.md

+# Password Generator

+This is a simple password generator web application built using React.

+## Features

+- Generates random passwords based on user-defined criteria.
+- Allows users to specify the length of the password and choose whether to include numbers and special characters.
+- Supports copying generated passwords to the clipboard.

+## Technologies Used

+- React
+- JavaScript
+- CSS

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.